 While it’s tempting to skip a month or two in these cases, your student should avoid doing so.
 It’s easy to get in the habit of using these “skips” over and over.

 Not only will this cause the interest to add up and additional payments to need to be made, it can affect the availability of deferment or forbearance in cases of true need.
 Many lenders have a specific total of months of deferment or forbearance that you cannot exceed in the life of your loan.
 Your student doesn’t want to use these up and then really need the break in the future.

 On the other hand, there are times when it makes sense to request a pause in student loan payments, even if interest does continue to accrue.

 The best way to pay off a student loan is the same way the tortoise won in the famous fable.
-Slow, steady, consistent payments over time will help your child pay the least interest possible and finish their student loans as quickly as they can.
+“Slow and steady wins the race,” so, consistent payments over time will help your child pay the least interest possible and finish their student loans as quickly as they can.

 If your student can pay something toward the loans in college, do it!
 Even if they choose deferment they can send payments that will be credited toward the debt.
 After graduation, try to avoid deferment and forbearance and simply keep paying on time.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT

 This post is sponsored by CommonBond Student Loans.